syedhassaanahmed/syedhassaanahmed.github.io/_posts/2019-06-08-load-testing-analytical-workloads-using-kubernetes.markdown

 ---

 Like any Distributed System, designing a Big Data Analytics solution requires careful planning and experimenation.
 Depending on the choice of technologies, the planning phase often involves evaluating the schema, indices, sharding and replication strategies, and examine them against factors such as;
+* type of data ingestion (*batch, streaming*)
-* rate of data ingestion
+* frequency of data ingestion
 * amount of data that should be kept in various storage tiers (*hot, warm, cold*)
 * personas that will concurrently query the system (*Data Analyst, Data Scientist, C-Level Executive*)
 * types of queries, aggregations and their accepted response times
-* cost of the analytics solution
+* TCO of the analytics solution

 ![](https://www.guru99.com/images/L1.png)

-Having a load testing framework in place to simulate the above, allows us to validate the architecture before releasing it to a broader audience.
-In this post we'll focus on concurrent load testing of queries against an analytical data store.
-Based on a real-life project we did with an energy company, we'll be performing Time Series Analysis against [Azure Data Explorer](https://docs.microsoft.com/en-us/azure/data-explorer/data-explorer-overview) (*aka Kusto*).
-Having said that, the pattern we've implemented can easily be adapted to test other types of analytical stores and queries.
+Having a load testing framework in place to simulate the above, allows us to validate the architecture before releasing it for broader consumption.
+Based on a real-life project we did with an energy company, we'll focus on concurrent load testing of queries against an analytical data store in this post.
+Even though our use-case was Time Series Analysis against [Azure Data Explorer](https://docs.microsoft.com/en-us/azure/data-explorer/data-explorer-overview) (*aka Kusto*), the pattern we've implemented can easily be adapted to test other types of analytical stores and queries.
 The test framework we implemented had the following characteristics;

 ## Programming Language
 In order to ensure we aren't always getting in-memory cached results from the analytics engine, we wanted the queries that are executed during load test to not be static.
-Let's say for a given set of IoT sensors we'd like to fetch the average sensor value within a time range.
-We should be able to customize Sensor IDs and the time range for each query in the load test.
+Let's say for a given set of IoT sensors we'd like to fetch the average sensor value within a time range; we should be able to customize Sensor IDs and the time range for each query in the test.
 We also wanted to keep the test framework generic enough and decouple it from the actual query construction.
 The interpreted and dynamically-typed nature of Python along with the availability of client SDK for a wide variety of analytical stores, made Python an obvious choice.

 ![](https://i.pinimg.com/474x/19/89/1b/19891b1eb9c47b70b739e06b20ba83cd--computer-humor-python.jpg)

-Here is an example file `query.py` which returns a query to a Kusto table;
+Here is an example code `query.py` that returns a [KQL](https://github.com/microsoft/Kusto-Query-Language) query;
 ```py
 from random import randint